opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker notes:
-  But backups are only part of the picture what about restores ?
-Restores bring about a few more complications.
   If we restore a database backup the app might not work correctly as the database version and the app version are not compatible for all pods.
 </aside>

 ---